Classifying complements for Hopf algebras and Lie algebras: Introduction

-The aim of this paper is to give the full answer to the (CCP) if $\Cc$ is the category of Hopf algebras and then, as special cases, we obtain the answer to the same problem if $\Cc$ is the category of Lie algebras.
-We will see that even though the complements are not unique as in the case of abelian groups, it is enough to find only one complement $H$.
-All the other complements will be obtained from $H$ by a certain type of deformation which we will introduce for the categories mentioned above.
-In order to explain our strategy of approaching the problem we will return to the group case.
-Let $A \leq E$ be a subgroup of $E$.
-The fact that a subgroup $H$ of $E$ is a complement of $A$ in $E$ is equivalent to the multiplication map $A \times H \to E$, $(a, h) \mapsto ah$ being bijective.
-In this case there exists a unique group structure on the cartesian product $A \times H$ such that the multiplication map becomes an isomorphism of groups and this group structure on $A \times H$ is precisely the Takeuchi's bicrossed product $A \bowtie H$ \cite{Takeuchi} associated to the canonical matched pair $(A, H, \triangleleft, \triangleright)$ of the factorization $E = A H$.
-Conversely, a group $H$ is an $A$-complement of any bicrossed product of groups $A \bowtie H$.
-These simple observations raise to the level of principle valid for various categories $\Cc$: $H$ is an $A$-complement of $E$ in a given category $\Cc$ if and only if $E \cong A \bowtie H$, where $A \bowtie H$ is a '\emph{bicrossed product}' in the category $\Cc$ associated to a '\emph{matched pair}' between the objects $A$ and $H$.\footnote{What a matched pair means and the construction of the bicrossed product in a given category $\Cc$ is part of the problem and needs to be treated separately for each category.} This principle becomes a theorem when $\Cc$ is the category of groups or groupoids \cite{AA}, algebras \cite{cap}, Hopf algebras \cite{majid2}, Lie groups or Lie algebras \cite{majid3}, locally compact quantum groups \cite{VV}, multiplier Hopf algebras \cite{DeDW} and so on.
-Now, assume that $H$ is a given $A$-complement of $E$.
-Hence, there exists a canonical isomorphism $A\bowtie H \cong E$ in $\Cc$ -- as a general rule this isomorphism stabilizes $A$.
-Now, the description and the classification part of the (CCP) is obtained from the following subsequent question: describe and classify all objects ${\mathbb H}$ in $\Cc$ such that there exists an isomorphism $A \bowtie H \cong A \bowtie {\mathbb H}$ in $\Cc$ that stabilizes $A$.
-This is in fact a descent type problem, that can be called the \emph{bicrossed descent theory} for the extension $A \subseteq E$ in the category $\Cc$.
-The classification of all $A$-complements of $E$ needs a parallel theory which has to be developed, similar to what is called the \emph{classification of forms} in the classical descent theory \cite{KO}, \cite{parker}.
-Furthermore, the (CCP) is the converse of the \emph{factorization problem} which asks for the description and classification of all objects $E$ of $\mathcal{C}$ that factorize through two given objects $A$ and $H$, i.e. of all possible bicrossed products $A \bowtie H$.
-For more details on the factorization problem we refer to \cite{abm1}.
+The aim of this paper is to give the answer to the (CCP) if $\Cc$ is the category of Hopf (respectively Lie) algebras.
+There exists a general principle: $H$ is an $A$-complement of $E$ in a given category $\Cc$ if and only if $E \cong A \bowtie H$, where $A \bowtie H$ is a '\emph{bicrossed product}' in the category $\Cc$ associated to a '\emph{matched pair}' between the objects $A$ and $H$.
+This principle becomes a theorem when $\Cc$ is the category of groups or groupoids \cite{AA}, algebras \cite{cap}, Hopf algebras \cite{majid2}, Lie groups or Lie algebras \cite{majid3}, locally compact quantum groups \cite{VV}, multiplier Hopf algebras \cite{DeDW}.
+Let $H$ be a given $A$-complement of $E$.
+Hence, there exists a canonical isomorphism $A\bowtie H \cong E$ in $\Cc$.
+Now, the description and the classification part of the (CCP) is obtained from the following subsequent question: describe and classify all objects ${\mathbb H}$ in $\Cc$ such that there exists an isomorphism $A \bowtie H \cong A \bowtie {\mathbb H}$ in $\Cc$.
+This can also be viewed as a descent type question: the classification of all $A$-complements of $E$ needs a parallel theory similar to what is called the classification of forms in the classical descent theory \cite{KO}, \cite{parker}.